 Genius Juice: Here's What Happened After Shark Tank

-Genius Juice produced organic coconut smoothies made with the entire fruit, both the coconut milk and its meat, avoiding other artificial ingredients (or, as the brand states, "no dumb stuff").
+Genius Juice produced organic coconut smoothies made with the entire fruit, both the coconut milk and its meat, avoiding other artificial ingredients (or, as the brand stated, "no dumb stuff").
 You might recognize the smoothie bottles and the Albert-Einstein-esque coconut head logo from the shelves at your local grocery store.

 But if you're a fan of "Shark Tank," you may remember the business from its pitch in Season 11 — which company founder Alex Bayer completed with a full song routine (backup singers included).
 The product was born from a "genius idea" Bayer had while holding a coconut in his kitchen —to use the whole coconut in a smoothie and only a handful of other natural, healthy ingredients.

-Before the ""Shark Tank" episode, Genius Juice had launched in Whole Foods Market in 2015 and expanded to over 1,000 stores throughout the U.S. with very successful year-over-year growth.
-When Bayer pitched the idea to the sharks, several fought for a piece of the company; in the end, Mark Cuban and Barbara Corcoran teamed up to make an offer Bayer accepted.
+Before the "Shark Tank" episode, Genius Juice had launched in Whole Foods Market in 2015 and expanded to over 1,000 stores throughout the U.S. with very successful year-over-year growth.
+When Bayer pitched the idea to the sharks, several fought for a piece of the company.
+In the end, Mark Cuban and Barbara Corcoran teamed up to make an offer Bayer accepted.
 But did the deal stick, and where is the company now?

 What happened to Genius Juice on Shark Tank?